My jaw ached.

 Some stories are compelling.
 Some are informative.
 Others are entertaining.

-No matter what stories I write or edit, I act as a wordsmith, shaping and forming them into perfection.
+No matter what stories I coach or edit, I act as a wordsmith, shaping and sculpting them into a piece of art.

 So now, from my humble home nestled in the San Juan mountains, I write.
 I edit.
 I coach.
-I tell people’s stories and help businesses tell theirs.
+I tell stories and help others tell theirs.

 That’s my story.
 What’s yours?
 Do you have a story you need to tell?
 Need an extra set of eyes?
 Just want to bounce some ideas around?